Elias Pettersson: Timrå IK (2015–2017)

+2017 NHL Entry Draft

 Pettersson was ranked second among European skaters by the NHL Central Scouting Bureau in his first year of eligibility for the 2017 NHL Entry Draft.
 He was selected as the first Swedish player taken in the draft, fifth overall, by the Vancouver Canucks, joining former linemate and Canucks prospect Jonathan Dahlén on 23 June 2017.
 It was speculated the Canucks drafted Pettersson based partly on highly successful chemistry with Dahlén on the top line for Timrå IK, where they finished fifth and ninth in league scoring as teenagers.
 The two scored on the first shift they ever played together in Sweden.

+Växjö Lakers (2017–2018)

-While still a junior player, Pettersson dominated the Swedish Hockey League in his 2017–18 rookie season.
-In 44 games played, he led the league in both points scored and in +/- at the end of the regular season, with 56 points (1.27 average) and +27 respectively.
+While still a junior player, Pettersson dominated the Swedish Hockey League (SHL) in his 2017–18 rookie season.
+In 44 games played, he led the league in both points scored and in +/− at the end of the regular season, with 56 points and +27 respectively.
 He also scored 24 goals, second in the league behind Frölunda's Victor Olofsson.
 In the penultimate game of the 2017–18 season, Pettersson recorded four points to reach 55 points for the season.
-In the season finale, Pettersson scored a goal to set a new record 56 for most points by a junior in a single SHL/Elitserien season, previously held by Kent Nilsson (set in 1975–76).
+In the season final regular season game, Pettersson set a new record for most points by a junior in a single SHL season (56), previously set by Kent Nilsson in 1975–76.

-Pettersson went on to lead the playoffs in both goal-scoring, points, and +/-, with 10 goals, 19 points (1.46 average) and +17 respectively, in 13 games played.
+Pettersson went on to lead the playoffs in both goal-scoring, points, and +/−, with 10 goals, 19 points, and +17 in 13 games played.
 Scoring four game-winning goals, he led Växjö Lakers to the team's second Le Mat Trophy.
-Counting both the regular season and the playoffs, Pettersson scored 34 goals and 41 assists, for a total of 75 points in 57 games played (1.32 average).
-In April 2018, Pettersson was awarded the Stefan Liv Memorial Trophy, as the SHL playoffs' MVP, by SICO (Sweden's Ice hockey players Central Organisation).
-All 14 jury members voted unanimously for Pettersson, a first in the award's nine-year history.
-At the SHL Awards, Pettersson was named Rookie of the Year, and Forward of the Year.
+In the regular season and the playoffs combined, Pettersson scored 34 goals and 41 assists, for a total of 75 points in 57 games played.
+In April 2018, Pettersson was awarded the Stefan Liv Memorial Trophy as the SHL playoffs' MVP.
+All 14 jury members voted unanimously for Pettersson for the first time in the award's nine-year history.
+At the SHL Awards, Pettersson was named Rookie of the Year and Forward of the Year.
+While playing in the SHL, Pettersson acquired several nicknames, including "Alien", a nickname that also took hold in Vancouver.